kubetail-org/kubetail/README.md

 docker build -f build/package/Dockerfile.agent -t kubetail-agent:latest .
 ```

-## How to help
+## How to get involved

 Our goal is to build a powerful cloud-native logging platform designed from the ground up for a containerized environment and this project is a work-in-progress.
-If you're interested in getting involved please send us an email (hello@kubetail.com) or join our Slack channel (kubetail).
+If you're interested in getting involved please send us an email (hello@kubetail.com) or join our [Discord server](https://discord.gg/CmsmWAVkvX) or [Slack channel](https://join.slack.com/t/kubetail/shared_invite/zt-2cq01cbm8-e1kbLT3EmcLPpHSeoFYm1w).
 In particular we're looking for help with the following:

 * UI/design
 * React frontend development